HackerOS-Linux-System/.github/profile/README.md

 ### hacker
 Heart of HackerOS install additional software update the entire system quickly (flatpak snapshot firmware and apt)

-### hackerc
+### hl
 Tool for smaller projects/scripts.

+## hackerc
+Compiler for Hacker Lang (to install run hacker unpack hl-addons).

+## hlp
+CLI version of hli (to install run hacker unpack hl-addons)

 ### hli
-A tool for larger projects in hacker lang.
+A tool for larger projects in hacker lang (in interactive).

 ### bytes
 Library/plugin/source manager from the bytes repository for hacker lang.

 ### hpm
-It is fronted for apt and tui for apt, flatpak, snap + its own aur inspired package repository.
+Community repository - a tool inspired by yay..

 ### hup
 Automatic update system.